 6.6 Should it become necessary during the conduct of the Trial to increase the financial support for the Entity, the Sponsor, in agreement with the Entity, undertakes to supplement this Agreement via an addendum/amendment, providing for an appropriate increase to the attached Budget.

-6.7 In compliance with legislation on the obligation of electronic invoicing for the supply of goods and provision of services, including between private parties, the Entity shall issue invoices in XML (Extensible Markup Language) format and transmit them through the Italian Interchange System (SDI).
+6.7 (if the payor is located in Italy) In compliance with legislation on the obligation of electronic invoicing for the supply of goods and provision of services, including between private parties, the Entity shall issue invoices in XML (Extensible Markup Language) format and transmit them through the Italian Interchange System (SDI).
 To this end:

 - the Sponsor shall provide its details: